adam900710/btrfs_talk/raid56.md

   Then we can no longer tolerant one missing device.

+  And even we avoided the device conflicts, we're no better than RAID1, still need to waste a lot of storage space.

 Although not all hope is lost for the first case, for btrfs zoned mode, there are reserved zones, and automatic zones reclaim mechanism.